lagom/lagom-samples/grpc-example/grpc-example-scala/docs/src/main/paradox/index.md

 # Lagom gRPC Example (Scala)

 [Lagom](https://www.lagomframework.com/) is an open source framework (built on [Akka](https://akka.io/) and [Play](https://www.playframework.com/)) for developing reactive microservice systems in Java or Scala.
-[Akka gRPC](https://developer.lightbend.com/docs/akka-grpc/current/overview.html) is a toolkit for building streaming gRPC servers and clients on top of Akka Streams.
+[Akka gRPC](https://developer.lightbend.com/docs/akka-grpc/current/overview.html) and [Play gRPC](https://developer.lightbend.com/docs/play-grpc/current/) are toolkits for building streaming gRPC servers and clients on top of Akka Streams and Play.

 This Guide will show you how to use Akka gRPC as an alternate RPC library to communicate two microservices developed using Lagom.

-## Downloading the example.
+## Downloading the example

-The Lagom gRPC Example is the [Lagom Samples GitHub repository](https://github.com/lagom/lagom-samples) that you can clone locally:
+The Lagom gRPC Example is in the [Lagom Samples GitHub repository](https://github.com/lagom/lagom-samples) that you can clone locally:

 ```bash
 git clone https://github.com/lagom/lagom-samples.git